-Model Visualization is a tool that shows information about the model that can be useful for design and .
-The images produced by this tool are not usable as input for other MPanel tools, they are just for interpretation.
+Model Visualisation is a tool that shows information about the model that can be useful for design and communication with clients.
+The images produced by this tool are not usable as input for other MPanel tools, they are just for interpretation and presentation.

-- Colour Height
+- Color Height

 - Mesh Gradient

 - Mesh Curvature

 - Sun Shadow

 - Export Sketchup

 - Export OBJ

+- Show seams in model

+- Show hole in mesh